warwick-machine-learning-group/tfl_parallel_mp4_extraction/README.md

 2. `run_8_parallel_video_extraction.py`
 3. `run_16_parallel_video_extraction.py`

 The Python scripts are available in the folder `TestStub`.
-A Linux shell executable is also provided in `TestStub/Release`.
+A C++ executable is also provided in `TestStub/Release/vidext`.
 Tests output are available in the folder `Test_Output`.

 The data frames can be saved into a local filesystem directory.
 The data frames can be loaded into memory, for example: in Python's data structures, C / C++ data structures.